-But the fact is, weather will remain forever unpredictable, and as soon as we thing we got it figured out, it will change the rules or throw in a new variable.
+But the fact is, the weather will remain forever unpredictable, and as soon as we think we got it figured out, it will change the rules or throw in a new variable.

 2) Rainfall - Definition

-Rainfall is the amount of precipitation (rain) measured in a specific area over certain period of time and is measured by a rain gauge.
+Rainfall is the amount of precipitation (water in its liquid form) measured in a specific area over a set period of time and is measured by a rain gauge.

-It occurs after the air becomes saturated with water vapor and are not able to further hold the water in its gaseous state, which leads to condensation and water droplets to from.
+It occurs after the air becomes saturated with water vapor and is not able to further hold the water in its gaseous state, which leads to condensation and the formation of water droplets.

-Micro droplets combine to form bigger water droplets which keep growing until it become too heavy to be hold up by winds in the cloud formation and fall to the ground.
+Microdroplets combine to form bigger water droplets, which keep growing until it becomes too heavy to be held up by winds in the cloud formation and fall to the ground.

 3) The Difference Between Weather And Climate